lj-ditrapani/SWE430/markdown/lesson2.markdown

 SWE 430 Lesson 2:  Refactoring
 ========================================================================

-In this lesson we will lay the conceptual foundations of refactoring which we will later apply in Example 2 and Exercise 2.
+In this lesson we will lay the conceptual foundations of refactoring which will be useful in the SWE 430 examples and exercises.

 What is Refactoring
 -------------------